buildout/buildout/eggrecipe/src/zc/recipe/egg/README.txt

 find-links
    A list of URLs, files, or directories to search for distributions.

+python
+   The name of a section to get the Python executable from.
+   If not specified, then the buildout python option is used.
+The Python executable is found in the executable option of the named section.

+unzip
+   The value of this option must be either true or false.
+If the value is true, then the installed egg will be unzipped.
+Note that this is only effective when an egg is installed.
+If a zipped egg already exists in the eggs directory, it will not be unzipped.

 To illustrate this, we've created a directory with some sample eggs: